Dyed with Naturally-Occurring Materials

 Read info on each product to see which ones are dyed naturally.

 *Organic Cotton: Oeko-Tex Certified - Free of harmful chemicals and are completely safe for human use.

-Naturally-Occurring Materials such as nutshells and wood, or covered with organic fabric.
+Naturally-Occurring Materials such as nutshells and wood, or covered with organic fabric & other locally sourced options.

-Some garments that include zippers have organic cotton tapes and brass teeth.
+Some garments that include zippers have organic cotton tapes and brass teeth or sourced locally.
 Though not all zippers are perfected yet, looking into more sustainable zippers that works with the weight of each style/fabric is the next step!

 Soy-Based Inks, Water-Activated Tape, Recycled Compostable Shipping Box, Recycled Paper/Tissue Paper, FSC Certified & Acid-Free Stickers.
 Not much else - packaging is very minimal.

 Done with the garment?
 Email KCV for an address to ship it back.
 KCV will recycle/upcycle/repair/donate it.

 Some of the pieces are made by Kathy (KCV), but the factory used to produce most of KCV garments is located in the garment district of Manhattan.
 People from all over the world flock to and awe New York City for its fashion.
 I believe in supporting local; and though the cost of NYC is a higher price tag, it gives every employee a fair paycheck and we end up with a beautiful, high-quality garment made from passionate professionals with decades of experience.
 100/10 would recommend ethical labor.